readysteady/formeze/README.md

 Validation errors can be a frustrating experience for end users, so ideally we want to [be liberal in what we accept](http://en.wikipedia.org/wiki/Jon_Postel#Postel.27s_Law), but at the same time ensuring that data is consistently formatted to make it easy for us to process.
-Meet the `scrub` option, which can be used to specify methods for "cleaning" input data before validation.
+The `scrub` option can be used to specify methods for "cleaning" input data before validation.
 For example:

 ```ruby
 field :postcode, scrub: [:strip, :squeeze, :upcase]